biozal/NewWorld/dm/Echor Empire/House Brown.md

 # House Brown of Pennsylvania

-House Brown rules over the territory of Pennsylvania.
-Their ancestral home, Keystone Keep, is a symbol of the family's enduring legacy and the vital role they play in the region's stability.
+House Brown rules over the territory of Pennsylvania, West Virginia, and Virgina.
+Their ancestral home, Keystone Keep, located in Pittsburg is a symbol of the family's enduring legacy and the vital role they play in the region's stability.

 - **Duke Phillip Brown**: He is the head of the family, in his late 50s.
 He is a tall and imposing man with short brown hair and piercing blue eyes.
 He is a skilled warrior and has been known to lead armies into battle.
 Phillip is a skilled equestrian and enjoys hunting in the vast forests surrounding Keystone Keep.